Yard & Garden Pests

-To control yellowjackets, first locate the nest and then wait until evening or early morning to remove the nest.
-Removing the nest is safer if the nest is first sprayed with a foaming insecticide designed for wasps, but in some situations nests can be removed directly into a garbage bag.
-If you can’t locate the nest, but want to reduce the number of yellowjackets foraging in your backyard, use hanging wasp traps baited with sugary solutions.
+To control yellowjackets, locate the nest and then wait until evening or early morning to remove the nest.
+Removing the nest is safer if the nest is first sprayed with a foaming insecticide designed for wasps, but in some situations nests can be removed and placed directly into a garbage bag.
+If you can’t locate the nest, but want to reduce the number of yellowjackets foraging in your yard, use hanging wasp traps baited with sugary solutions.
 Typically, yellowjackets only become a nuisance in late summer, and the workers die in the fall.

 - Removal of wasp nests on City property if below ground or accessible from a step ladder (~8 feet).

 - Information regarding the removal of wasp nests on private property

 How you can help us

 - Report the locations of wasp nests to Parks, 306-975-3300.